ruioliveiras/blog/content/blog/2018-02-15-api-gateway/index.md

                  -> GET {fullPpath: POST:path1/:id, requires:["resource1", "resource2"]}
 ~~~~

-The information stored in leaf of that tree could store the required **resources**.
+The information stored in the leaf of that tree could store the required **resources**.

-Knowing this, the Bouncer service will extract from the http resource what resources it requires.
+Knowing this, the Bouncer service will extract from the http headers the resources it requires.
-The Http request only be forwarded to the Micro-service it the actual user has the resources.
+The Http request will only be forwarded to the micro service if the actual user has access to the resources.

 <a name="data-storage"></a>